Did you know that you might qualify for a credit from your Arizona property taxes that are already paid and included in your rent?

 Hi, my name is Carletta Lino.
 I am a senior who after graduating from apartment complex living for the past ten years, I now pay rent to live in one of the Valley's private homes.
 When I first moved to Arizona from the east coast more than a decade ago, I was surprised to learn that the state adds a property tax charge onto rental payments.
 This includes payments made by seniors living on fixed Social Security income, which raises the cost of housing for many seniors who are already trying to stretch each penny as far as possible.

 If you’re a senior renter 65 years of age or older, you’re probably paying this property tax as part of your monthly rental payment even if you didn’t realize it.
-If you’re always in need of more money and would appreciate even just one hundred more dollars in your hand, this website is going to help you file for a return of the property tax payments that the state collects from your monthly rental payments in 2021 and for each year thereafter that you live at your rental residence; or, if you live in a mobile home to claim the taxes you paid on your mobile home lot.
+If you’re always in need of more money and would appreciate even just one hundred more dollars in your hand, this website is going to help you file for a return of the property tax payments that the state collects from your monthly rental payments in 2022 and for each year thereafter that you live at your primary rental residence; or, if you live in a mobile home to claim the taxes you paid to rent your mobile home lot.
+So come back often to this site to learn how to file for a refund of property tax on rent in preparation for the spring tax season of 2023.

-I have filed for this tax credit for seven consecutive years and have been rewarded with over $3,200 that would have otherwise become a contribution to the Arizona State Treasurer’s Office’s surplus, which is likely where your unclaimed tax credits rest.
+I have filed for this tax credit for eight consecutive years and have been rewarded with over $3,465 that would have otherwise become a contribution to the Arizona State Treasurer’s Office’s surplus, which is likely where your unclaimed tax credits rest.

-I have received $175 in total from increased excise taxes for single filing status, which adds $25 more to my return each year.
-The increased excise tax is even more if you are filing with a spouse.
+I have received $200 in total from increased excise taxes for single filing status, which adds $25 more to my return each year.
+The increased excise tax is even more per year if you are filing with a spouse.

-If you were offered over $400 or $500 today, what difference would it make to your life?
+If you were offered over $200 or $500 today, what difference would it make to your life?
 If you can’t afford to continue leaving this money unclaimed, this website is dedicated to you.
-I’m going to show you how to find the forms that may allow you to claim hundreds of dollars each year on your tax returns for 2021 and every year to come that you rent.
+I’m going to show you how to find the forms that may allow you to claim hundreds of dollars each year on your tax returns for 2022 and every year to come that you rent.
+Keep in mind that this is a special filing that is different from reporting earned income.
+If you have no earned income to report, you can still claim this credit.

 To some degree, all major cities in Arizona except Flagstaff and Tucson impose a local rent tax, which is added to your total monthly rental payment.
 Each time you write out that rent check, you’re paying this tax.
 The Arizona Property Tax Refund Credit gives you the right to reclaim that money at tax time.
 While the tax may seem small each month, it can add up to hundreds of dollars per year.